nexmo-saleseng/zendesk-nexmo-channel-integration/README.md

 # Intro
-Code sample for a channel integration that connects Zendesk and WhatsApp from Nexmo's Messages API, built using Node Express
+Code sample for a channel integration that connects Zendesk and WhatsApp from Nexmo's Messages API, built using Node Express.

 ### Description
 This repository contains the source code for an integration service that connects